ovn-org/ovn-kubernetes/docs/ci/ci.md

 - Check out the Kubernetes source tree and compiles some dependencies
 - Install KIND
 - Run a matrix of End-To-End Tests using KIND

-The full matrix of e2e tests found [here](https://github.com/ovn-org/ovn-kubernetes/blob/master/.github/workflows/test.yml) are also run periodically (twice daily) using an OVN-Kubernetes build based on the currently merged code base.

 The following sections should help you understand (and if needed modify) the set of tests that run and how to run these tests locally.